-- Attend responsibly to finish hours.
+- Attend responsibly to finish hours by the deadline.
 Try not to miss ANY days of class.
-Skills taught that missed day are not retaught on another
+Skills that are taught a missed day are not

-- Avoid too much social distractions to focus on completing lab work when at class
+- Avoid too much social distractions in class and focus on completing lab work in time

 - Make time each week to study the required minimum hours to finish on time

-- Make sure to practice technique at home at least 5 hours per week to avoid low confidence issues at the next class
+- Make sure to always practice technique at home at least 5-10 hours per week to avoid low confidence issues at the next class and ALWAYS

-- Within the first week of starting, present your passport photo, DMV ID and SS Card to avoid delay in processing paperwork to take your state exams for
+- Within the first week of starting, present your DMV ID and SS Card to avoid delay in processing paperwork to take your state exams for licensure

 CRIMINAL BACKGROUND: State Regulation on Licensing